kaylynn234/dusk/readme.md

 It's still very much in its infancy (... a quick look through this repo will show that) so don't get too excited just yet.
 There are a lot of bits and pieces scattered around and I'm still not 100% on some of the project structure.
 Sit tight!

+## A quick note
+Dusk currently requires a version of Rust past 1.53 due to the use of or-patterns throughout some of the project.
+Unless you're from the future, this means that you'll need to be on nightly to build or run most of the code here.
+Sorry!

 ## What can I do at the moment?
 Not much, really.
 If you clone the repo and run the following:
 ```sh